deepshika99/Attendance-marker/README.md

 From this file, the script finds the USNs and maintains only unique usns ignoring any other message.

 In my Google Sheet my header row contains "USN", "Names", and dates.
+Example excel sheet given.

 To automate the google sheet using python refer to this tutorial: https://techwithtim.net/tutorials/google-sheets-python-api-tutorial/